 Help yourself to any fruit you find on the farm (but ask if you're not sure what it is :)

 Please be responsible with electricity use (if there is no sunshine for a couple of days, batteries can run low).

 Likewise, but less critically, with water.
-The tanks last for about a month with no rain, which almost never happens, but leaving a faucet running overnight is a really bad idea.
+The tanks last for about a month with no rain, but please conserve.

 Ok Great, But How Can I Get There?